bcgov/entity/.github/ISSUE_TEMPLATE/DoR - Entity.md

 ---
 name: Definition of Ready - Entities Team
 about: This state should be the outcome of Backlog Grooming and ensures the ticket is ready to be worked on.
+title: ''
+labels: ''
+assignees: ''

 ---

 **Definition of Ready for Sprint - User Story**